inesrecioui/Project-1-Handwritten-Digit-Recognition/README.md

 3. **Neural Network with Dropout**

 ## Training and Evaluation
-- Run train.py to train and evaluate all three models on the MNIST dataset.
+- Run the code to train and evaluate all three models on the MNIST dataset.
 This script includes training loops, prints test accuracy, and plots training and test losses.

 ## Observations
 1. Model Complexity: Observe differences in performance and training time between the simple and complex neural networks.